 If you are concerned about receiving a bad reference, speak to the person you intend to use as a referee and ask them to provide you with a copy of the reference before it is sent to the recipient.

 The prospective employer may contact the referee for more detailed answers or clarification.
 It is best practice for questions and answers to be written, as verbal communication increases the risk of misunderstanding or misinterpretation.
 What might have been a positive reference may be tarnished with comments that are made verbally and ‘off the record’.
 The reference will be compared against your application form and, if there are discrepancies, these may be taken up with you.

 What happens if the prospective employer is not happy with my reference?

 A prospective employer may make a conditional offer of employment subject to satisfactory references.
 Therefore, the offer of employment can be withdrawn if the reference indicates you are highly unsuitable for the post.
 If you started the new post before your new employer received any references, the requirement to obtain satisfactory references may no longer be a condition of your employment, so that you may have a right to remain in post.

 Usually starting with the phrase ‘To whom it may concern’, open references are often the product of a settlement agreement and are unlikely to include any adverse comments.

-It is preferable that this type of agreed reference does not contain wording such as ‘To whom it may concern’ or ‘Agreed reference’ as some employers do not like receiving such references.
+It is preferable that references derived from settlement agreements do not contain wording such as “to whom it may concern” or “agreed reference” as some employers do not like receiving such references.

 What is a personal reference?

 A personal reference is often written from a friend’s perspective rather than an employer’s.
-It should not be written on a department/school’s headed notepaper.
+It should not be written on a department or school’s headed notepaper.
 Usually complimentary, they are not always effective in a selection process.